Application Instructions- Graduate

 - When should I apply?

 - Who should apply?
 (Applicant Requirements)

 Our Graduate programs are designed to begin in the Fall and Spring semesters (Fall I and Spring I).

-Please note that Graduate Psychology students may only start in the Fall I and Spring I terms.
+Please note that starting in the 2019-2020 academic year, Graduate Psychology, MBA, Finance and Marketing students may only start in the Fall I and Spring I terms.

 For the 2018-2019 academic year, MBA, Marketing, Finance and International Relations students who are accepted to the university in Fall II (October), Spring II (March) or Summer (May) may only begin as part time students (only one course can be taken during their entry term).

 |Spring II||Fall 1 *||Fall II|

 |First day of classes||Jan.
 7th, 2019||Mar.
 18th, 2019||Aug.
 19th, 2019||Oct.
 21st, 2019|

 EU: Nov.
 30th

 We encourage students to apply one year in advance.
 Applications are reviewed continuously and the earliest term for a student to join the desired program will be determined individually based on their prior academic experience.
 In general, most full-time graduate programs start each semester in Fall 1 and Spring 1.